NCX-Programming/RNGTool/README.md

 - Numbers only
 - Dice
 - Cards
+- Marbles
 ### Numbers
 Generate a single random number using only a minimum and maximum number.
 The simplest way to generate numbers.
 ### Dice
 Generate up to 6 random numbers using dice with 6-20 sides.
 Now featuring dice icons showing your rolls when using 6-sided dice.
 ### Cards
 Generate up to 5 random numbers using cards.
 You can display the numbers, cards drawn, and the point values of them.
 Will output the cards as either only numbers (1-13), or including face cards (Ace, 1-10, Jack, Queen, King).
 The point value is toggleable and you can change whether the Ace is worth 1 or 11 points.
+### Marbles
+Generate up to 5 random numbers and letters using marbles.
+Marble icons are shown with the letter on them.
+You can also show a list of letters below the list of numbers.
 ## System Requirements
 - At least macOS 11.3 or higher
 ## Installation